-- Swipe your finger across the screen in any direction to unlock and press the Send Key

-.

-- 2. Touch 🜿.

-- Touch a received call entry to view the information about the call.
-The following options are available:

-- Touch Call to place a call to the number.

-- Touch Message to send a message.

-- Touch Save to Contacts to save the number into your Contact List.

-- Touch More for the following options:
+- 1. Unlock the touch screen by dragging Slide up to unlock up and press the Send Key - 2.
+Touch <. - Touch a received call entry to view the information about the call.
+The following options are available: - Touch [Call] to place a call to the number. - Touch [Send Message] to send a message. - Touch [Save to Contacts] to save the number into your Contact List. - Touch [More] for the following options:

-Save to Contacts (Contact info) / Erase/ Lock(Unlock)/ View Timers
+Save to Contacts (Contact info)/Erase/Lock(Unlock)/ View Timers

-3. Dialed
+3. Dialed Calls